mirror/dd-wrt/src/router/rsync/rsync.1.md

 See the following section for more details.

-# ADVANCED USAGE
+## ADVANCED USAGE

 The syntax for requesting multiple files from a remote host is done by specifying additional remote-host args in the same style as the first, or with the hostname omitted.
 For instance, all these work:

->     rsync -av host:file1 :file2 host:file{3,4} /dest/
+>     rsync -aiv host:file1 :file2 host:file{3,4} /dest/
->     rsync -av host::modname/file{1,2} host::modname/file3 /dest/
+>     rsync -aiv host::modname/file{1,2} host::modname/extra /dest/
+>     rsync -aiv host::modname/first ::modname/extra{1,2} /dest/

+In a modern rsync, you only need to quote or backslash-escape things like spaces from the local shell but not also from the remote shell:

->     rsync -av host::modname/file1 ::modname/file{3,4}
+>     rsync -aiv host:'a simple file.pdf' /dest/

-Older versions of rsync required using quoted spaces in the SRC, like these
-examples:
+Really old versions of rsync only allowed specifying one remote-source arg, so it required the remote side to split the args at a space.
+You can still get this old-style arg splitting by using the [`--old-args`](#opt) option:

->     rsync -av host:'dir1/file1 dir2/file2' /dest
+>     rsync -ai --old-args host:'dir1/file1 dir2/file2' /dest
->     rsync host::'modname/dir1/file1 modname/dir2/file2' /dest
+>     rsync -ai --old-args host::'modname/dir1/file1 modname/dir2/file2' /dest

-This word-splitting still works (by default) in the latest rsync, but is not as easy to use as the first method.

-If you need to transfer a filename that contains whitespace, you can either specify the `--protect-args` (`-s`) option, or you'll need to escape the whitespace in a way that the remote shell will understand.
-For instance:

->     rsync -av host:'file\ name\ with\ spaces' /dest
+See that option's section for an [environment variable](#RSYNC_OLD_ARGS) that can be exported to help old scripts.

-# CONNECTING TO AN RSYNC DAEMON
+## CONNECTING TO AN RSYNC DAEMON

 It is also possible to use rsync without a remote shell as the transport.
 In this case you will directly connect to a remote rsync daemon, typically using TCP port 873.
-(This obviously requires the daemon to be running on the remote system, so refer to the STARTING AN RSYNC DAEMON TO ACCEPT CONNECTIONS section below for information on that.)
+(This obviously requires the daemon to be running on the remote system, so refer to the [STARTING AN RSYNC DAEMON TO ACCEPT CONNECTIONS](#) section below for information on that.)

 Using rsync in this way is the same as using it with a remote shell except
 that: